rhtconsulting/fuse-quickstarts/karaf/README.md

-# JBoss Fuse on Karaf Quickstarts #
+# Red Hat Fuse on Karaf Quick Starts #
-This is a collection of Quick Starts designed to be run on JBoss Fuse on Karaf.
+This is a collection of Quick Starts designed to be run on Red Hat Fuse on Karaf.
 All of these projects are written using Blueprint and the Java DSL unless otherwise noted.

 ## Basic Examples ##
 These examples are designed to demonstrate a single component or feature without much advanced or complex functionality.
 This is a good place for beginners to start.

  * [Blueprint - Basic Route Deployment](route_deployment)
  * [Blueprint - OSGi Services](osgi_service)